Attribution 2.0

 PRO TIP: HockeyStack seamlessly integrates with multiple platforms, so you can pull in data from various sources into a single, unified dashboard.
 This centralized approach gives you a clearer, more complete view of the customer journey—no need for manual data reconciliation.

-Long and Complex Customer Journeys
+Complex Customer Journeys

 B2B customer journeys are long and complicated, spanning several weeks, months, or even years.
 Multiple stakeholders are involved, each with their own set of interactions and touchpoints.